Lee Anderson says he's staying as a Conservative after offer to join Reform

-Ashfield MP has no plans to join Reform Party after voting against Government's Rwanda bill
+Ashfield MP has no plans to join Reform Party after not supporting Government's Rwanda bill

 and live on Freeview channel 276